 3.A date is agreed upon with the Buyae who in turn informs other officiating performers which includes:

 a.
-Drummers- 3 segunda (bass drummers)
+Drummers- 3 segunda (bass drummers) with the biggest drum in the center.

 b.
 Afunahountinya - dressed in red - gusewe